-Reviewing controls over internal and external fraud and corruption and making recommendations based on our findings.
+- Reviewing controls over internal and external fraud and corruption and making recommendations based on our findings. - Reviewing the accuracy and completeness of monthly reports. - Ongoing evaluation of cybersecurity, emphasising the implementation and maintenance of effective IT policies and procedures. - Ensuring that risk effective management processes are in place to monitor and control credit and liquidity risks. - Monitoring the achievements of strategic objectives included in Business Plan for 2024-2026 as well as tracking the progress on the launch of a new mortgage product.

-- Reviewing the accuracy and completeness of monthly reports. - Continual assessment of cyber security with focus on ensuring appropriate IT policies and procedures are in place. - Ensuring that risk effective management processes are in place to monitor and control credit and liquidity risks. - Monitoring the achievements of strategic objectives included in Business Plan for 2022-2025 as well as monitoring our progress in the implementation of a new mortgage product. - Monitoring identification of business risks and mitigating controls ensuring these were implemented effectively. - Monitoring if risk responses align with the organisation's risk appetite. - Reviewing Business Continuity Plan to manage our contingencies and procedures for unplanned incidents and service disruption protocols, that are in place. - Overseeing the implementation of the asset management and procurement policy and procedures. - Reviewing provisioning policy and ensuring that it is correctly applied. - Overseeing implementation of cash control policy and procedures. - Overseeing effectiveness and efficiency of customer service provided at the counters. - Overseeing the compliance with the new Consumer Duty regulations - Following up on completion of recommendations made in previous reports
+- Monitoring identification of business risks and mitigating controls ensuring these were implemented effectively. - Monitoring if risk responses align with the organisation's risk appetite. - Reviewing Business Continuity Plan to manage our contingencies and procedures for unplanned incidents and service disruption protocols, that are in place. - Overseeing the implementation of the asset management and procurement policy and procedures. - Reviewing provisioning policy and ensuring that it is correctly applied. - Overseeing implementation of cash control policy and procedures and efficiency of customer service provided at the counters. - Overseeing the compliance with the new Consumer Duty regulations - Reviewing and ensuring the implementation of recommendation outline in previous reports.

-In undertaking its audit activities, the Audit Committee has confirmed that there has been no real or apparent impairment of the Internal Auditor's independence and objectivity and the audit engagement has been undertaken without any impediment.
+In undertaking its audit activities, the Audit Committee has confirmed that there has been no real or apparent impairment of the Internal Auditor's independence and objectivity, and the audit engagement has been undertaken without any impediment.